cici-xingyu-zheng/Dream2024/README.md

 I observe that when seperating Leffingwell and fingerprint they each do pretty well.
 I am running individual optimization now.

 If the result looks good, I might want to optimize each of them respectively, for meta model training. [on-going]
 	- Will try out Morgan alone tmrw, which might or might not generalize?
-(07/22/24)
+(07/22/24) (took a peak doesn't look too good?)
+	- Can try on Leffingwell alone too?

 Okay here is the plan.
 I still want to try 2 more ways of combining across features.